HOUReview

 Cochinita & Co.

-Named for the traditional Yucatan dish cochinita pibil, Cochinita & Co. operates a refined Mexican kitchen inside of Kickin’ Kombucha.
+Named for the traditional Yucatan dish cochinita pibil, Cochinita & Co. in the East End operates a refined Mexican kitchen and cafe from a strip mall.
 Here, tender roast pork gets marinated in citrus and warm, peppery achiote.
 Each bite bursts with tangy, meaty goodness.
 It’s frankly kind of rude that more food doesn’t automatically regenerate on the plate.
 In taco form, the cochinita arrives topped with a punch of red onion escabeche and served on warm handmade corn tortillas, fresh off a comal.
 The rest of the menu at Cochinita & Co. is fresh and light but bold in flavor, including the tropical and honey-drenched Bee-onico breakfast yogurt and charred, lime-spiked pineapple shrimp salad.

 photo credit: Vivian Leba

 This is a great spot to eat delicious tacos in peace.
-Even if the cafe gets busy, it’s always quiet and sleepy, as if everyone has either reached roast pork nirvana, wants to escape some office hell, or went there to get kombucha buzzed.
-And just as you would expect from a millennial-styled Buc-ee's, you can also grab organic eggs, nut milk cappuccinos, and vegan ice cream.
+Even if the cafe gets busy, it’s always quiet and sleepy, as if everyone has either reached roast pork nirvana, successfully escaped some office hell, or simply coffee buzzed.
+It’s charming yet certifiably chill, the kind of spot everyone wishes they had in their neighborhood.

 Food Rundown